Kimi-Yaps/Siswa-Rent/README.md

 ## The Problem

-Malaysian students search like this on Facebook & So:
+Malaysian students search like this on Facebook & Social Media:

 ```
 "quiet place 10 min walk to UTM, halal food nearby, under RM700"